joaohenggeler/twitch-chat-highlights/README.md

 * `import_chat_json_into_database.py`: a script that imports one or more JSON files with a Twitch VOD's chat log into the database.
 Note that there's no protection for inserting the same data twice.

-* `chat_transcript_bot.py`: a script that runs a bot that joins a given number of Twitch channels and saves any public chat messages posted during a live stream to the database. **Be sure to get a streamer's permission before running this bot on their channel.**
+* `chat_transcript_bot.py`: a script that runs a bot that joins a given number of Twitch channels and saves any public chat messages sent during a live stream to the database. **Be sure to get a streamer's permission before running this bot on their channel.**

 * `get_chat_highlights.py`: a script that processes any saved chat messages in the database between two dates, generates a summary text file with the top highlights in different categories, and optionally creates images that plot chat's reactions during each live stream.